Edward James Zosky

 After his graduation from high school, he matriculated into Fresno State University, where he mostly played shortstop.
-He hit .292 in his first season with Fresno State University, earning second-team all-league honors.
-In May, 1988, he suffered from mononucleosis and an ankle sprain, slightly shortening his sophomore season.
+He hit .292 in his first season there, earning second-team all-league honors.
+In May 1988, he suffered from mononucleosis and an ankle sprain, slightly shortening his sophomore season.
 As well, Zosky was selected to try out for the United States Olympic baseball team in June of his sophomore season, along with teammates Tom Goodwin and John Salles.
 Though he was considered the front-runner for the shortstop position on the Olympic squad, he did not make the team.
-During his junior and final season at Fresno State University, Zosky was named Sporting News and Baseball America All-Americans after posting a .370 batting average.
-In addition, he was named first-team All Big West, along with teammates Bobby Jones, Tom Goodwin and Rich Crane.
+During his junior and final seasons at Fresno State University, Zosky was named Sporting News and Baseball America All-Americans after posting a .370 batting average.
+He appeared in the 1988 College World Series.
+In addition, he was named first-team All-Big West Conference, along with teammates Goodwin, Bobby Jones and Rich Crane.

-He was next drafted by the Toronto Blue Jays 19th overall in the first round of the 1989 amateur draft, out of Fresno State University.
-He was one of three Fresno State University alum drafted in the first round that year, the others being Steve Hosey (14th overall) and Tom Goodwin (22nd overall).
+He was next drafted by the Toronto Blue Jays 19th overall in the first round of the 1989 amateur draft, out of Fresno State.
+He was one of three Fresno State alum drafted in the first round that year, the others being Steve Hosey (14th overall) and Goodwin (22nd overall).
 It was the first time since the 1979 amateur draft that one school had three different players selected in the first round.
 The last school to do it was the University of Michigan.
-The next school to do it was Rice University in 2004, who had pitchers Philip Humber, Jeff Niemann and Wade Townsend drafted in the first round.
+The next school to do it would be Rice University in 2004, who had pitchers Philip Humber, Jeff Niemann and Wade Townsend drafted in the first round.

-In 1990, Zosky was ranked the third best prospect in the Southern League.
-Though he attended Major League spring training, he spent the entire season in the minor leagues, playing for the Double-A Knoxville Blue Jays and hitting .271 in 115 games – tying William Suero for the team lead in triples with seven.
+In 1990, Zosky was ranked the third-best prospect in the Southern League.
+Though he attended Major League spring training, he spent the entire season in the minor leagues, playing for Double-A Knoxville and hitting .271 in 115 games; he tied William Suero for the team lead in triples with seven.

-Prior to the 1991 season, Baseball America named Zosky the 22nd best prospect in professional baseball, ahead of Jeff Bagwell (32nd), Chipper Jones (49th) and Jim Thome (93rd).
+Prior to the 1991 season, Baseball America named Zosky the 22nd-best prospect in professional baseball, ahead of Jeff Bagwell (32nd), Chipper Jones (49th) and Jim Thome (93rd).
 That season, he attended his second Major League spring training, and was in competition with Manuel Lee and Rene Gonzales for the starting shortstop position.
-However, after making six errors during the spring, he was deemed unready for Major League action and sent to minor league camp on April 1.
+However, after making six errors during the spring, he was deemed unready for Major League action and sent to minor league camp on April 1st.

-He spent most of the season with the Triple-A International League Syracuse Chiefs, hitting .264 with six home runs, 39 RBI and 69 runs.
+He spent most of the season with the Triple-A International League Syracuse Chiefs, hitting .264 with 6 home runs, 39 RBI and 69 runs.
 He led the team in both plate appearances and at-bats, and, despite committing 24 errors in the field, he led league shortstops with 221 putouts, 371 assists and 88 double plays.
-His performance landed him a spot on the 1991 International League All-Star Team, as well as a September 1 promotion to the major leagues.
+He played the full 1991 AAA All-Star Game at short for the American League, going 0 for 4 with a RBI in a 6-5 loss.
+His performance for Syracuse landed him a spot on the 1991 International League All-Star Team, as well as a September 1st promotion to the major leagues.

 Major league debut